douglaz/psl/Home.md

 ## Probabilistic Soft Logic (PSL)

 ##Getting Started
-Welcome to the PSL Wiki.
 To get started with PSL you can follow one of these guides:
 - [[Command Line Interface for New Users | GettingStarted:CLI]]: If you are new to PSL we suggest that you start with our Command Line Interface (CLI), which allows you to write a complete model in a simple text file.

 <Beginning PSL for New Users